Below is a summary of the requirements for equine coming into the state of Idaho.

 Equidae is defined as "horses, ponies, asses, mules and zebras" in IDAPA 02.04.21, Rules Governing Governing the Importation of Animals.
 Please peruse this rule for additional information, and don't hesitate to call with any questions.

-"All animals identified on this certificate of veterinary inspection have been examined and found to be free from Vesicular Stomatitis.
+Animals located on a premises where VS has been diagnosed may not enter Idaho.
+All other livestock coming from these states require an entry permit and the following statement on their CVI: "All animals identified on this certificate of veterinary inspection have been examined and found to be free from Vesicular Stomatitis.
 During the last thirty (30) days; these animals have neither been exposed to Vesicular Stomatitis nor located within an area where Vesicular Stomatitis has been diagnosed."